The influenza vaccines are available now and are suitable from age 6 months and up.

 It is recommended to have the influenza vaccine before the start of flu season, which in Australia usually begins in June but peaks in August/September.
 We recommend having vaccinations in April to May, however they may be given later in the season, with protection kicking in a couple of weeks after the vaccine is given.
 The vaccine can be given any time there are influenza infections circulating in our community.

-We believe it is in the best interest of our nation if we immunise widely, as this provides the highest protection, especially when we reopen to international travel.
+We believe it is in the best interest of our nation if we immunise widely, as this provides the highest protection.
 We are also very keen to prevent a combination of influenza and Covid-19 infections in an individual, with the expectation that this would lead to more severe outcomes.

 Protection after vaccination is generally expected to last throughout the year.
 Optimal protection occurs in the first 3 to 4 months after vaccination.